B712, vicinity Hobart, Tasmania, Australia, 2023

 - fumes from internal cabin or cargo compartment sources

 However, it was noted that the specific source of reported odours or fumes was frequently not determined.
 Despite a comprehensive maintenance-led series of inspections, this was the case for the investigated event as it had been for a similar event on a company 717 flight operated by the same aircraft two days earlier which led to a flight diversion.
-It was noted that four other flights by the aircraft between this diverted flight and one under investigation had not led to any reports of chlorine odour being detected.
+It was noted that four other flights by the aircraft between this diverted flight and one under investigation had not led to any reports of chlorine odour detected.

-It was concluded that the investigated event had demonstrated that the absence of training in the management of subtle physical or cognitive incapacitation could increase the risk of both pilots becoming impaired and unable to safely continue the flight.
+It was concluded that the event had demonstrated that the absence of training in management of subtle physical or cognitive incapacitation could increase the risk of both pilots becoming impaired and unable to safely continue the flight.

 Similar Investigated Events

-The Investigation highlighted two relatively recently completed “notable” investigations of pilot incapacitation events which included:
+The investigation highlighted two relatively recently completed “notable” investigations of pilot incapacitation events which included:

-Three Contributing Factors one of which was classified as a ‘Safety Issue’ (and identified as such) were formally documented based on the Findings of the Investigation as follows:
+Three Contributing Factors one of which was classified as a ‘Safety Issue’ (and identified as such) were formally documented based on the findings of the investigation as follows:

 - National Jet Systems’ cabin air quality events procedure focused on the recording/reporting of odours, post-flight care of crew and maintenance actions.
 However, it did not consider the possible application of the smoke/fumes procedure, or incapacitation procedure.
 As a result, there was an increased risk of flight crew being adversely affected by such an event during a critical stage of flight.
 [Safety Issue AO-2023-026-SI-01]